 A sub-analysis was also done, focused on the studies including patients treated for hypertension.
 The results indicate taking ACE inhibitors and ARBs was associated with a lower death rate among hospitalized COVID-19 patients with a history of hypertension.

-Meta-analyses for the Effect of Renin-angiotensin-aldosterone System Inhibitors on Mortality and Testing Positive of Covid-19 (Presentation 399)
+Meta-analyses for the Effect of Renin-angiotensin-aldosterone System Inhibitors on Mortality and Testing Positive for Covid-19 (Presentation 399)

 Co-authors of the study are Hisato Takagi, M.D., Ph.D.; Tadao Aikawa, M.D., Ph.D.; and Toshiki Kuno, M.D., Ph.D.
 The authors’ disclosures are detailed in the abstract.
 No external funding sources were noted for this study.